hackclub/hackclub/workshops/todo-list-app/README.md

 Now let's write the `handleClick` function.

-Data in Firebase is structured as collections which we can access through `references`.
+Data in Firebase is structured as collections that we can access through `references`.

 ```js
 function handleClick() {